 Collaboration in positive behavior support means engaging individuals who are the focus of intervention and all relevant stakeholders.
 These people, often referred to as support teams, are involved in setting and prioritizing goals, assessments, plan design, implementation, evaluation of results, problem-solving, and celebrating successes.

 In order to develop effective, individualized support plans, thorough and objective assessments are needed.
 In positive behavior support, this means gathering information through record reviews, interviews, and observations to identify patterns.
-These patterns include what people get or avoid through their behavior (i.e., functions such as attention, items or avoiding demands) and situations in which those patterns occur (i.e., contexts to include when and where, who is present, what they are doing).
-Assessments also capture aspects of the broader physical and social ecology that might be contributing to behavior.
+These patterns include what people get or avoid through their behavior (i.e., functions such as attention, items, or avoiding demands) and situations in which these patterns occur (i.e., contexts to include when and where, who is present, what they are doing).
+Assessments also capture aspects of the broader physical and social ecology that might be contributing to the behavior.

 Positive behavior support plans include multiple components that are linked directly to the patterns identified in the assessment.
-They include 1) proactive strategies to prompt positive behavior and prevent problem behavior, 2) teaching of replacement behaviors and other skills that will help people be successful in their settings, and 3) interventions that focus on reinforcing positive rather than problem behavior, reducing the need for more intrusive approaches.
-Plans are designed to fit typical settings and routines and training and support is provided to those who support people in their homes, schools, and communities.
+They include 1) proactive strategies to prompt behavior and prevent problem behavior, 2) teaching of replacement behaviors and other skills that will help people be successful in their settings, and 3) interventions that focus on reinforcing positive behavior rather than problem behavior, reducing the need for more intrusive approaches.
+Plans are designed to fit typical settings and routines and training and support is provided to those who support people in their homes, schools and communities.

 Multi-Tiered System of Support for PBS in the Community